Wolfy18/brandguard-qr/readme.txt

 Overall, the use of NFTs in a supply chain could help companies improve transparency, traceability, and authenticity, which could in turn enhance customer trust and loyalty.

+== Bakrypt API ==

+Are you looking to create and sell non-fungible tokens (NFTs)?
+Our minting service can help you bring your unique digital assets to the market quickly and easily.

+With our platform, you'll have access to a range of tools and features that make it simple to create and manage your NFTs.
+You can easily upload your artwork or other content, set your own prices, and choose from a variety of options for how your NFTs will be sold and distributed.

+Our platform is built on top of a robust and secure blockchain, ensuring that your NFTs are safe and secure.
+We also offer support from our team of experts, who can help you every step of the way as you create and sell your NFTs.

+Don't miss out on the growing market for NFTs – join our platform today and start minting your own digital assets.

 == Cardano Blockchain ==

 Cardano is a decentralized public blockchain and cryptocurrency project that is focused on providing a secure and scalable platform for the creation and use of non-fungible tokens (NFTs).
 Some potential benefits of using Cardano for NFTs include: